Are there mosquitoEs in the camp?

-You are fishing on black water rivers which leak tannins out of the rain forest that create humic acid.
-Mosquitos cannot breed in humic acid so you will see very few bugs while fishing on the river or in camp.
-Only if you choose to wander into the rain forest (which I wouldn't advise) might you see mosquitos.
+You are fishing on black water rivers which leach tannins out of the rain forest that create humic acid.
+Mosquitoes cannot breed in humic acid so you will see very few mosquitoes/bugs while fishing on the river or in camp.
+Only if you choose to wander into the rain forest (which I wouldn't advise) might you see mosquitoes.

 do I need a passport and visa to travel to brazil?